School Holidays 2022/2023

 The Easter school holidays is a great time for a family getaway, as there are plenty of destinations which experience sunny, warm temperatures before the mercury starts to rise to uncomfortable levels for little ones during the summertime.

 Your children may be used to hunting for Easter eggs at this time, but they'll also enjoy scanning the skies for colourful kites in the Caribbean.
-Easter is a big celebration for Caribbean islands and while it's not a common pastime during the rest of the year, families across the region fly their kites (many of which are homemade) over the weekend for a brilliantly kaleidoscopic show.
+Kids Easter Holidays are a big celebration for Caribbean islands and while it's not a common pastime during the rest of the year, families across the region fly their kites (many of which are homemade) over the weekend for a brilliantly kaleidoscopic show.
 Saint Lucia and Antigua & Barbuda are two of our favourite places to watch this and your hotel might provide you with your own kite-making kit so you can join in, too!
 If you'd prefer to escape to the Middle East, the temperatures in Dubai are pleasantly warm before reaching their scorching summer levels.
 There's no end to the activities youngsters can enjoy, including water parks, indoor theme parks and incredible desert adventures.

 Where to go during the summer holidays